-Email: dshayden [at] csail [dot] mit [dot] edu automated interventions, my tools will make new experimental designs possible what once were observational studies.
+Email: dshayden [at] csail [dot] mit [dot] edu interventions, my tools will make new experiment designs possible from what once were observational studies.

-Broadly, my research interests are in interpretable machine learning and computer vision, with special focus on Bayesian nonparametrics applied to time-series, distributions on manifolds and using uncertainty to guide decision making, analysis and experimental design.
+Broadly, I work on interpretable machine learning and vision with focus on behavior analysis, multi-object tracking, Bayesian nonparametrics applied to time-series, distributions on manifolds, and using uncertainty to guide decision making, analysis, and experiment design.

 Sequential Bayesian Experimental Design with Variable Cost Structure